 Winter can hurt asphalt since there is constant ice and snow on the ground.
 This mainly makes a new asphalt pavement vulnerable.

 You can make use of a lightweight plastic shovel to have snow and ice removed from your driveway or parking lot.
-You are also required to shovel early and regularly so as to prevent the ice or snow from piling up on the asphalt.
+Additionally, you are required to shovel early and regularly.
+This helps prevent the ice or snow from piling up on the asphalt.

 To avoid damaging your pavement by the shoveling action, you should hold the shovel at a shallow angle while removing snow and ice.
 Avoid holding shovels at a steep angle or using an ice pick to dig into your pavement.